Western Syria clashes: Sectarian and revenge killings

 On 3 April 2025, a young man and a boy under the age of eighteen from Qubat Al-Kurdi village in Hama countryside were shot dead by unidentified gunmen in a silver "Santa Fe" car.
 The victims were transporting milk on their motorcycle from their village to Tel Al-Darrah in Sallamiyah countryside when they were attacked.
 On the same day, a young man was shot dead by unidentified gunmen in the same silver car, in Ghur Al-Assi village in Hama countryside.
 Also on the same day, the bodies of two young men from Dreikish city in Tartus countryside were found dumped near Tal Al-Khedr/Al-Khedr hill in Safyta area.
 The men had been kidnapped by unidentified gunmen, and the bodies showed signs of gunshot wounds.
 A civilian from Um Al-Saraj village in eastern Homs was also killed on the same day by unidentified gunmen in a silver Jeep near the junction of Dahnah village.
 According to SOHR sources, the gunmen blocked the victim's way and attempted to kidnap him.
 He was shot dead as he tried to escape.

 On 4 April 2025, the bodies of five members of an Alawite family, including a child, were found in Al-Wa’ar Hospital in Homs, after having been kidnapped earlier in the day by unidentified gunmen.
 The victims were abducted from their home located between Al-Sabeel and Al-Bayyadiyah neighbourhoods.
 On the same day, two brothers from Harison village in Baniyas countryside, were shot dead by unidentified gunmen on a motorbike while traveling on Arab Al-Malak road near the wall of the Syrian Oil Transport Company.
 In a separate incident the same day, unidentified gunmen kidnapped four young men from Al-Hataniya in Baniyas countryside and later released them after subjecting them to physical assault.
 Also on the same day, the body of a pregnant woman was found dumped in the forest of Al-Halw Mountain in western Homs countryside, near an Air Defence battalion.
 The victim had been killed in what residents described as a particularly inhumane scene.

 On 9 November 2025, two gunmen atop a motorcycle opened direct fire on Hussein Issa Alloush al-Youssef, a 50-year-old member of the Alawite community, and Fadi Riyad al-Atram, a 35-year-old Syrian Christian, in the town of Rabla, southern Homs countryside.
 The armed attack left both men critically injured, dying at nearby hospitals after succumbing to their severe wounds.

+On 16 December 2025, Saraya Ansar al Sunnah claimed an IED attack on an Alawite Mosque in the Alawite neighborhood of Wadi Dahab, Homs City, in coordination with another group, killing at least eight people and wounded 21 more.